Positivity versus limiting beliefs

 Real World Consequences

 You might be reading this and wondering, "Who has a fixed mindset?
-Don't we all believe that anything is possible?" but there are plenty of people out there suffering in the confines of a limiting belief system that tells them they cannot create or manifest the life of their dreams into being, but must settle for a life that doesn't bring them utmost joy.
+Don't we all truly believe deep down that anything is possible?"
+Trust me, there are plenty of people out there suffering in the confines of a limiting belief system that tells them they cannot create or manifest the life of their dreams into being and instead must settle for a life that doesn't bring them utmost joy.

 These two differing mindsets are often born in us as children, depending on whether we were raised to value achievement, which demonstrates our innate abilities, or we were praised for our efforts.
 Children praised for achievement often become fearful of trying new things or to develop new skills, as their fear of failure can become paramount and lead them to avoid trying anything they might fail at.
 Instead, children who are praised for effort encourages an inherent desire within them to stretch themselves and try new things, whether they are challenging or not